aws-samples/amazon-aurora-labs-for-mysql/docs/provisioned/perf-observability/index.md

 INTO TABLE weather CHARACTER SET 'latin1' fields terminated by ',' OPTIONALLY ENCLOSED BY '\"' ignore 1 lines;
 ```

 Data loading may take several minutes, you will receive a successful query message once it completes.
+Please proceed to next lab without exiting the mysql terminal.

 ## 2. Verify the slow query log is configured correctly

 In many cases the slow query log can be used to find queries that take a long time to execute and are therefore candidates for optimization.
 Slow query logs are controlled by various parameters and the most notable ones are **[slow_query_log](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_slow_query_log), [long_query_time](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_long_query_time) and [log_output](https://dev.mysql.com/doc/refman/5.7/en/server-system-variables.html#sysvar_log_output)** .

-!!! error "Lab change"
-    I changed the instruction below, because according to the lab flow, you were still connected to the mysql client after the previous command, so using the old command would have resulted in an error because you were not on the linux shell.

 While still connected to the database, run the query below: